wjschne/apaquarto/Features.md

 I am often required to submit documents in APA style in the .docx format.
 I made this extension for my own workflow.
 If it helps you, too, I am happy.

-If you want to type in markdown to create an APA formatted .pdf, I suggest using [papaja](https://frederikaust.com/papaja_man/).
-Or, you can  type straight-up $\LaTeX$ using the [apa7 document class](https://ctan.org/pkg/apa7).
+If you want to type in markdown to create an APA formatted 6th Edition, I suggest using [papaja](https://frederikaust.com/papaja_man/).

+If you need all the flexibility of $\LaTeX$, I suggest using the [apa7 document class](https://ctan.org/pkg/apa7) with knitr's .Rnw format.

 # Implemented Features